 For decades, well-dressed kids in high school and college have favored the classic polo shirt.
-They’re also time-honored standard attire for casual summer dates and gatherings.
+They’re also a time-honored standard essential for your summer wardrobe.
 For fashion-conscious men, though, the polo offers a refined look for fit for many occasions (and you don’t have to be at a country club to wear one well).

 It began in India...

 The sport of polo, in its early forms, dates back to the 6th century BCE.
 But it was in Manipur, India, where colonizing British forces first stumbled upon the game in its modern form.
 From there, it made its way back to England - but not before a crucial change to the uniform.